 The American Southwest is a broad term covering Southern Nevada, Southern California, Arizona, Utah and New Mexico.
 To cover all of these areas in one trip would take a several weeks or even months, so I would recommend breaking it down into smaller sections.

-For this trip I recommend either car camping or using an RV or campervan.
+For this trip I recommend either car camping or using an RV/ campervan.
 For a complete, printable car camping packing list, see this article.
-This is the best way to complete a south west road trip on a budget.
+Camping is by far, the best way to complete a south west road trip on a budget.